Skip to main content

 1. Navigate to Insights > Create Reports.
 The Choose Your Data screen displays.

-1. Select the module you want to pull the data from and then select the report.
+1. Select the module you want to pull the data.

 All the fields associated with the domain are selected automatically, and the Report Editor screen displays.

-• then drag and drop the field directly to the Report Preview.
+• drag and drop the field to the Columns line.

-• right-click on a field and select an option from the menu.
+• right-click on a field and from the menu click Add as Column option.

 If you create a report then all available fields will display in the Fields section.
 However, if you copy from an existing report, there may be fields that do not display on the list of available fields in the Fields section.
 To see all the fields: